Subcubic Coin Tossing in Asynchrony without PKI: Contributions

-In the second step above, the virtual parties simulate all the message sending/receiving operations of Ben-Or's coin, and thus simulate a Ben-Or coin execution.
+In the second step, the virtual parties simulate all the message sending/receiving operations of Ben-Or's coin, and thus simulate a Ben-Or coin execution.
 In this simulation, each member of a committee $Q$ sends $Q$'s bit to each real party $i$ once for every committee that contains $i$.
 We remove this unnecessary message duplication.
 Then, we observe that BA is not needed: It is fine if each real party (rather than each committee) forms its individual opinion on the published bits.
 With the message duplication and the BA instances removed, the cost of $q$ committees of size $s$ publishing their bits drops from $O(q^2(s^2 + A(s)))$ words (where $A(s)$ is the cost of each BA instance) to $O(qsn)$.
-To further reduce $O(qsn)$ to $O(qs^2 + qn\log n)$, we make another observation: The committees need not publish their bits perfectly, and some miscommunication can be tolerated as long as $\floor{\frac{2n}{3}} + 1$ real honest parties correctly learn all but $O(\sqrt{q})$ of the good committees' bits.
-Hence, we can design and use an imperfect bit publication protocol where each committee $Q$ reaches crusader agreement on the bit it generated with $O(s^2)$ words, and then the members of $Q$ send their crusader agreement outputs to $O(\frac{n \log n}{s})$ parties outside $Q$ on average per committee member.
-Finally, we choose $q$ and $s$ in a way that balances the complexity of strong coin tossing and bit publishing, while obeying the constraints $qs^2 = \Omega(n^2)$ and $s = \Omega(\log q)$ so that only $O(\sqrt{q})$ of the committees can be bad.
+To further reduce $O(qsn)$ to $O(qs^2 + qn\log n)$, we observe that the committees need not publish their bits perfectly: Some miscommunication can be tolerated as long as $\floor{\frac{2n}{3}} + 1$ real honest parties correctly learn all but $O(\sqrt{q})$ of the good committees' bits.
+Therefore, we can design and use an imperfect bit publishing protocol where each committee $Q$ reaches crusader agreement on the bit it generated with $O(s^2)$ words, and then the members of $Q$ send their crusader agreement outputs to $O(\frac{n \log n}{s})$ parties outside $Q$ on average per committee member.
+Finally, we choose $q$ and $s$ in a way which balances the complexity of strong coin tossing and bit publishing, while respecting the safety constraints $qs^2 = \Omega(n^2)$ and $s = \Omega(\log q)$ so that only $O(\sqrt{q})$ of the committees can be bad.